microsoft/datadrivenmodel/README.md

 next_state = predictor.predict(action=action, state=state)
 ```

-The thing to watch out for with datadriven simulators is one can trust the approximations when the feature inputs are not within the range it was trained on, i.e. you may get erroneous results.
+The thing to watch out for with datadriven simulators is one cannot trust the approximations when the feature inputs are not within the range it was trained on, i.e. you may get erroneous results.
 One can optionally evaluate if this occurs by using the `warn_limitation()` functionality.

 ```python
 features = np.concatenate([state, action]